 “Bluehost vs. iPage?” – it’s a question that’s a bit like asking “Coke or Sprite?”
-It’s somewhat slicing details, but it’s a choice nonetheless for something that you’ll likely be using for years.
+It’s kind of slicing details, but it remains a choice nonetheless for something that you’ll likely be using for years.
+I’ve written a Bluehost Review and iPage Review individually, but this post compares them head to head.

 Bluehost and iPage are both –

-- Owned by Endurance International Group (EIG) – a large technology corporation
+- Owned by Newfold Digital – a large technology corporation

 - Established, well-known brands in the hosting industry